 Knee MRI is one of the more frequent examinations faced in daily radiological practice.
-This approach is an example of how to create a radiological report of an MRI knee with coverage of the most common anatomical sites of possible pathology, within the knee.
+This approach is an example of how to create a radiological report of an MRI knee with coverage of the most common anatomical sites of possible pathology.

 Systematic review

-A systematic review in the MRI of the knee is essential since knee anatomy itself is rather complex, pathologies, and injury patterns and are manifold and only rarely lead to an abnormality of a single structure but rather show diverse findings which might need to be addressed in further patient management 1.
+A systematic review in the MRI of the knee is essential since knee anatomy itself is rather complex, and pathologies and injury patterns are manifold and only rarely lead to an abnormality of a single structure but rather show diverse findings that might need to be addressed in further patient management 1.

 Bones